 The generic PrEP is available in many European countries.
 It is possible to purchase medicine from EU countries if you have a prescription written by a Finnish physician.
 In Sweden PrEP generic is available in pharmacys for example Apotek pharmacies (no shipping).
 Generic PrEP costs around 50 e/30 pills in Sweden at the moment.
 One option is to order PrEP from Germany based internet pharmacy.
 One of these pharmacys is: eurapon.de.
 Info for order in here.
 Before ordering generic PrEP from Germany you must contact the pharmacy via email and the prescription should be sent to the pharmacy by post.
 In Germany 30 pills of PrEP cost around 50 Euros (shipping and handling costs vary in different pharmacies).
 As PrEP treatment requires HIV and some other lab tests every 3 month it’s possible to import only 3 months supply of medicines.

 Always when getting on PrEP it’s important to see a physician that has enough knowledge about PrEP.
 Before starting the medication some laboratory tests are also required.
 It’s very important to be sure that a person going on PrEP does not have HIV and also regular (every 3 months) HIV and other STI testing is essential when a person is on PrEP.
 PrEP should be used always under medical supervision.

-If you need a referral to PrEP treatment of info about PrEP please contact: firstname.lastname@example.org
+If you need info about PrEP or a referral to PrEP treatment please contact: firstname.lastname@example.org